feross/buffer/README.md

 The goal is to provide a Buffer API that is 100% identical to node's Buffer API.
 Read the [official docs](http://nodejs.org/api/buffer.html) for a full list of supported methods.

-## important differences
+## differences

-### use `Buffer.isBuffer` instead of `instanceof Buffer`
+#### important: you must use `Buffer.isBuffer` instead of `instanceof Buffer`

-The Buffer constructor returns a `Uint8Array` (as discussed above) for performance reasons, so `instanceof Buffer` won't work.
-In node `Buffer.isBuffer` just does `instanceof Buffer`, but in browserify we use a `Buffer.isBuffer` shim that detects our special `Uint8Array`-based Buffers.
+The Buffer constructor returns a `Uint8Array` (with all the Buffer methods added as properties on the instance) for performance reasons, so `instanceof Buffer` won't work.
+In node `Buffer.isBuffer` is the same as `instanceof Buffer`, but in the browser you must use `Buffer.isBuffer` to detect the special `Uint8Array`-based Buffers.

-### don't rely on `slice()` to modify the memory of the parent buffer
+#### minor: `slice()` does not modify the memory of the parent buffer in all browsers

-If the browser is using the Typed Array implementation then modifying a buffer created by `slice()` will modify the original memory, [just like in Node](http://nodejs.org/api/buffer.html#buffer_buf_slice_start_end).
-But for the Object implementation (used in unsupported browsers), this is not possible.
-Therefore, do not rely on this behavior until browser support gets better.
-(Note: currently even Firefox isn't using the Typed Array implementation because of [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=952403).)
+In node, the `slice()` method returns a new `Buffer` that shares underlying memory with the original Buffer.
+When you modify one buffer, you modify the other.
+[Read more.](http://nodejs.org/api/buffer.html#buffer_buf_slice_start_end)

+In all browsers that support typed arrays (with the exception of Firefox 4-29), this behavior is preserved.
+Browsers that don't support typed arrays get an alternate buffer implementation based on `Object`, which is slower and lacks the correct `slice()` semantics.

+Firefox versions <= 29 get the `Object` implementation -- not the typed arrays one -- because of [this bug](https://bugzilla.mozilla.org/show_bug.cgi?id=952403) that made it impossible to add properties to a typed array.
+Fortunatly, the good folks at Mozilla have since fixed this bug.

+If you only support the latest browsers and/or don't rely on this behavior of `slice()`, then you have nothing to worry about.
+If you do rely on this behavior then note that your code won't work in browsers without typed arrays and Firefox <= 29.

 ## how does it work?